 Designed to meet the industrial compressed air filtration needs without significant waste.
 The SPX FLOW FLEX Series refrigerated compressed air dryer syncs to the input of compressed air.
 The FLEX Series can be sized to the maximum compressed air load without a material energy consumption penalty.

 SPX FLOW offers a several refrigerated and desiccant dehydration and air filtration systems, but the core advantage to SPX FLOW products is the development of custom air filtration solutions.
-SPX FLOW host a global network of research and development centers, of which several are dedicated to the innovation of air and gas treatment.
+SPX FLOW host a global network of Innovation and Design Centers, of which several are dedicated to the innovation of air and gas treatment.
 By leveraging the depth of industry knowledge SPX FLOW dehydration engineers possess, SPX FLOW can fabricate custom air filtration systems to a customer’s need.
 The extensive research completed at SPX FLOW research and development centers is used to further the technology of SPX FLOW industrial equipment.